joedolson/my-calendar/src/readme.txt

 * Change: Rewrite all front-end JS to remove jQuery dependency.
 * Change: If a new event is saved as draft, redirect to the edit screen for that event.
 * Change: Update deprecated Google Maps.marker.
+* Change: Add access terms as classes on event wrapper.
 * Bug fix: Filtering calendars by accessibility characteristics was broken.
 * Bug fix: Don't do preg_match URL check if value is already false.
 * Bug fix: Don't display map requirements if mapping service disabled.